kyoung90/eenet-with-javascript/README.md

 # ISP-Website

-A website that allows you to purchase an internet package plan and keep track of your payment history, service periods, and internet status changes.
+A website that allows you to buy an internet package plan.
+It keeps track of your payment history, service periods, and internet status changes.
 It connects to a router through the mtik gem and makes changes to pppoe profiles.
-This is meant to be a skeleton project to communicate with different routers and store information on the website.
+This is a skeleton project to communicate with different routers and store information on the website.
 No payment API has been implemented yet.

 ## Getting Started